Off-label Drug Use

 The biggest problem is getting insurance plans to pay (reimburse) for off-label drug use.
 Many insurance companies will not pay for an expensive drug that’s used in a way that’s not listed in the approved drug label.
 They do this on the grounds that its use is “experimental” or “investigational.”

 In cancer treatment, these issues have been largely addressed through 1993 federal legislation that requires insurance to cover medically appropriate cancer therapies.
 This law includes off-label uses if the treatment has been tested in careful research studies and written up in well-respected drug reference books or medical journals.
 In 2008, Medicare rules were changed to cover more off-label uses of cancer treatment drugs.

 Still, the health insurance coverage laws and regulations are complex.
 If your doctor is thinking about off-label drug use, you and your doctor should carefully check your health plan’s coverage.
 If you are denied coverage, it might help if the doctor sends the insurer copies of peer-reviewed journal articles or other respected sources that support the off-label use.

 Another problem is that off-label drug use often does not reflect “standard of care” treatment.
-This could raise concerns about the legal risk should a patient have an unwanted or bad outcome from the treatment.
+This could raise concerns about the legal risk to the health care provider should a patient have an unwanted or bad outcome from the treatment.